marcduiker/azure-functions-university/lessons/deployment.md

 # Deployment to Azure

-Watch the recording of this lesson [on YouTube](https://youtu.be/-B8dE4GTWsk).
+Watch the recording of this lesson [on YouTube 🎥](https://youtu.be/-B8dE4GTWsk).

 ## Goal 🎯